Do we take cats?

 Will you administer medications for my pet?

 Yes!
-We can administer pills, ointments, eye drops, and eardrops.
+We can administer pills, ointments, eye drops, and ear drops.
 Please bring the medicine in the original container from your pet’s vet.
+We cannot give injections.

 Do I need to make a reservation?

 Yes.
 We ask that you make reservations for all daycare, boarding, and grooming appointments as soon as possible to insure your dog(s) spot, especially during the summer and major holidays/events.

 Does my pet have to be spayed or neutered?

 Yes.
 We require all pets to be spayed or neutered by 7 months for any daycare or boarding with exceptions for grooming customers.